 Walkthrough and Final Reveal

 Once all details have been finalized, our team conducts a walkthrough of the space.
-We also provide complimentary walkthroughs 90 days and one year after the project wraps to ensure you can enjoy your remodeled home for years to come!
+We also provide complimentary 90-day and 1-year walkthroughs after the project wraps up to ensure you can enjoy your remodeled home for years to come!

 How Long Does it Take to Remodel a Whole Home in Snohomish County, WA?

-Kitchen remodels typically take about two to three months and bathroom remodels take about the same amount of time.
-As you can imagine, renovating an entire home involves all the steps listed above – multiplied by each room that needs renovating.
+Kitchen remodels typically take about three to four months and depending on the size and scope, bathroom remodels take often take comparable amounts of time.
+As you can imagine, renovating an entire home involves all the steps listed above – multiplied by each room that needs renovating, often landing in the eight to ten month (+/-) time span.
 This is why our team renovates several spaces at once to reduce your overall cost and shrink your timeline.
 Bathroom and kitchen renovations can occur almost simultaneously, and our subcontractors can work where they are needed.
 Carpentry, new flooring, and paint in other areas of the home can be done at the same time.

 But how long does it take to remodel a whole home in Snohomish County?
 Our team works on several spaces at once.
 However, most whole home remodels still take a bit longer than the typical kitchen or bathroom remodel.
 Whole home remodels can take anywhere from a few months to a year.
 This all depends on the scope of your project.
 A whole home remodel involving minor updates to help homeowners age in place will take less time than a complete structural overhaul.